 Footwear: I only take three pairs of shoes with me, and that should be all you need for most trips.
 One pair of sturdy trainers or walking shoes (or walking boots if you’re planning some serious hiking or mountain climbing); one pair of comfortable pumps, plimsolls or lightweight trainers like Converse; and one pair of flip flops, should be enough to keep you going through any length of trip.
 Remember, you can replace shoes or flip flops if they get worn (or if you get bored of them).
 Shoes are among the bulkiest and heaviest items you can pack, so take as few as possible.

 Clothing: This can be trickier, since it really depends on where you’re heading, what climates you’ll experience, and what you’ll be doing.
 Take enough underwear for two weeks, and enough clothing for about 7-10 outfits, and you shouldn’t have to do laundry more than once a fortnight.
-For warm weather, the following basic packing list should be enough to work from: two pairs of shorts, seven t-shirts/vests, comfortable trousers for cooler evenings (leggings or harem pants work well), one cardigan or shirt, one pair of lightweight walking trousers (preferably ones that zip off into shorts, like the Mountain Warehouse trekking trousers I reviewed recently) and one rain jacket.
+For warm weather, the following basic packing list should be enough to work from: two pairs of shorts, seven t-shirts/vests, comfortable trousers or chinos for cooler evenings (leggings or harem pants work well), one cardigan or shirt, one pair of lightweight walking trousers (preferably ones that zip off into shorts, like the Mountain Warehouse trekking trousers I reviewed recently) and one rain jacket.
 Girls can swap out one or two t-shirts for dresses if preferred.
 For colder weather, swap the shorts for trousers and a couple of t-shirts for long sleeved tops, and add one or two jumpers or hoodies, plus any accessories like a hat, scarf and gloves.

 Toiletries: If you travel with a partner or friends, consider sharing toiletries so that you can also share the weight!
 Take smaller toiletries and replace them more frequently, as large bottles can add up to a really heavy backpack.
 Try to travel with the bare minimum: I only take a small moisturiser, shampoo and conditioner, toothpaste, deodorant and shower-gel – but since I stress about dental hygiene I do add the luxury of floss and mouthwash, although doesn’t take up too much space.
 Suncream and aftersun are of course very important in hot countries, but that really should be it.
 Be strict with yourself: do you really need make up and nail polish?
 Do you really want to carry your straighteners?
 You’ll probably find that you hardly ever bother with them – it’s time consuming, and adds a lot of extra weight to your luggage.